outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-04-27-other-companies-hiring-processes-are-costing-you-talent.md

 ### Challenge Yourself
 - Use your new job requirements list to come up with the lightest possible process that directly addresses whether a candidate meets them or not.
 - Keep the entire interview process under 4 hours maximum as a general rule, including any tests and preparation for them.
 - Publish your process on your careers page transparently.
+Explain how each step relates to the day to day of the role and what you are looking for.
 - Ensure applicants are exposed to members of the team they will be working with _as early as possible_.
 This means they can get answers to any questions they have and put any concerns to rest before you use up any more of their time.
 - Give the applicant plenty of time to ask questions!
 The questions someone asks can be just as revealing as the answers they give and lead to great conversations that help both sides understand each other better.
 - It’s critical that the interview process and the questions are _exactly the same_ for each person in the pipeline.
 This removes as much bias as possible and avoids veering into the territory of off-topic discussions based on the interviewer’s likes and dislikes.